Are We All Angels: Release and promotion

 On October 8, 2024, Scowl released the lead single from Are We All Angels, "Special", and announced their signing to Dead Oceans; they were the first hardcore act to sign to the label.
 On January 21, 2025, the band announced the album and released the single "Not Hell, Not Heaven".
 Following the release of two further singles, "B.A.B.E." and "Tonight (I'm Afraid)", the band released the album on April 4, 2025.
 A music video for "Fantasy" was released the same day.
 On April 9, Scowl made their live television debut performing "Tonight (I'm Afraid)" on The Late Show with Stephen Colbert.
 Between March 1 and April 6, 2025, Scowl toured North America supporting Movements.
 In May 2025, the band embarked on a headlining tour of the United Kingdom and Europe.
 From July 16 to August 1, Scowl embarked on a headlining tour of North America.
 On October 1, 2025, guitarist Malachi Greene announced he had left Scowl to focus on other endeavors.
-In November and December 2025, Scowl are scheduled to embark on their debut Australian headlining tour.
+In November and December 2025, Scowl embarked on their debut Australian headlining tour.